 It doesn’t matter if you just bought your first hardware synth or you’re dabbling in soft synths like Native Instruments Massive or Xfer Serum.
 A general understanding of the principles of sound synthesis goes a long way, if you don’t want to stick to the factory presets or spend money commercial preset packs.
-Below we’ll take you through the building blocks which you’ll find in just about any synthesizer out there.

 The basic components of a synthesizer are sound sources (oscillators) and modifiers (filters, envelopes etc), which make these simple sounds more complex.

-An Oscillator or VCO produces the basic waveforms of sine, square, and sawtooth, each with its own distinctive synth sound.
+An Oscillator or VCO produces the basic waveforms of sine, square, pulse and sawtooth, each with its own distinctive synth sound.
 These waveforms can have different frequencies, usually from 0 to 20,000Hz (Hz = oscillations per second).
 Having two or more oscillators playing waveforms on top of each other is called “additive synthesis.”

 Unison is a kind of additive synthesis, where the synth generates multiples of the same wave form, all slightly out of tune with each other, to create a broader, richer sound.